Institutional Animal Care and Use Committee (IACUC)

 The IACUC [formerly known as the Committee for the Humane Use of Animals (CHUA)] evaluates the animal care and use program at SUNY Upstate Medical University and facilitates the conduct of meaningful scientific research that:

 - avoids or minimizes discomfort, distress, and pain in experimental animals consistent with sound scientific practices

 - uses the minimum number of animals necessary to obtain valid results, and

 Protocol Submission for IACUC review

 The IACUC meets on the 2nd working Monday of the month. - Click here for schedule.
-The new or triennial renewal protocol must be electronically submitted by the 15th day of the month for review during the following month's Committee meeting.
+The new or triennial renewal protocol must be electronically submitted by the 3:00 pm on 15th day of the month for review during the following month's Committee meeting.

 - The Principal Investigator must electronically submit the protocol via his/her SUNY Upstate GroupWise email.
 Document submission by other lab personnel or from an alternate email address will not be accepted.
 DO NOT submit a hard copy.

 - Approval of an animal use protocol is not required by PHS prior to grant review.
 “Just in time” policy allows for approval after the grant receives a “fundable” priority score, but prior to receipt of funds.
 (Note: To avoid delay in funding, protocols should be submitted at least 3 months prior to earliest possible funding date.)